Listening Between the Lines

 Counsel for the Candidate

-Of course, active listening isn’t just for employers.
-If you’re in the job market, active listening is critical to your career success.
+Of course, active listening isn’t just for hiring managers!
+If you’re in the job market, active listening is critical to landing with the right organization.

-As a job seeker, you want to learn about the company’s expectations, the freedom and opportunities you will have, and the team you’ll be joining.
-You want to make sure that working for this employer will be the right step in your career.
+As a job seeker, you want to learn about the company’s expectations, the opportunities you will have, and the microculture of the team you’ll be joining.
+In short, you want to make sure that working for this employer will be the right step in your career.
 Here are a few active listening tips for job seekers: